blockdeep/libro/src/high/README.md

 ## Description

-High-severity issues are serious but not as immediately threatening as critical ones.
-They often involve security vulnerabilities, significant performance inefficiencies, or non-trivial functional errors.
-While they may not lead to immediate system failure, high-severity issues have the potential to degrade system performance or expose the application to potential exploits.
+High-severity issues are serious problems that, while not immediately threatening the system's stability, pose a significant risk to its operation.
+In the context of Polkadot SDK, these issues can disrupt key functionalities, create vulnerabilities, or degrade performance over time.
+Unlike critical issues that can cause immediate chain halts or data corruption, high-severity issues tend to manifest gradually but can still severely impact the network if left unresolved.

 ## Implications

-Unresolved high-severity issues can lead to operational inefficiencies, intermittent failures, or an increased risk of security exploits.
-These issues should be prioritized just below critical issues and resolved as soon as feasible, as they can hinder system performance and overall user experience in substantial ways.
+Unresolved high-severity issues can lead to persistent operational inefficiencies or even chain stalls under certain conditions, especially if they affect essential runtime logic such as storage management or resource-heavy calculations.
+These issues increase the likelihood of security exploits and degrade the user experience, potentially eroding trust in the network.
+High-severity issues should be addressed with urgency, as their prolonged existence could escalate into critical problems, threatening the network’s performance and reliability.